Pairing(s): Rodney McKay/Radek Zelenka, mention of John Sheppard/Elizabeth Weir

 Their hands ‘somehow’ manage to touch, and after a moment, Rodney’s stroking the back of Radek’s hand rather than Salieri’s fur.
 The touch is almost feather-soft, but with an intent that makes Radek’s smile widen even as something hot and hungry coils in his belly.

-thank Elizabeth for dragging him to that concert.
+Really, he must thank Elizabeth for dragging him to that concert.